CMKL-University/warp-ai-vision/warp-ai/docs/Introduction-to-Neural-Network/cuda.md

 ---
 # PyTorch with CUDA device

+This document is for testing the CUDA device in PyTorch.
+You can skip this section if your machine is not [CUDA-capable](https://developer.nvidia.com/cuda-zone) system or do not require CUDA.

 ## Introduction
 CUDA is a parallel computing platform and programming model created by NVIDIA.
 [CUDA](https://developer.nvidia.com/cuda-zone) helps developers speed up their applications by harnessing the power of GPU accelerators.